How can a naming process help me?

 #Your name is your story

 If someone asks you why your brand has that name, the explanation should come easy and sound convincing, to help make a sale.
-For instance, Grasp is called that way because it’s a word that reflects like no other the intangible and the tangible things that are associated with a brand.
+For instance, Plázida is called that way because we want to create a brand which is a sensation, that when pronounced will calm you down and bring you to the mood you need to create.
+It is also not by chance that it is feminine, the energy that is changing the world is also feminine.
 When you meet a new company, ask why it’s called that way.
 It will instantly help you understand many things.
 There are names that work like relics, and others that smell of mothballs, but they’re not changed because it’s commonly thought that names have superpowers and that if the name is changed, the business fails.
 And look at how that’s turning out.

 #Because the name… is just a name